ray-project/ray/doc/source/train/distributed-pytorch/converting-existing-training-loop.rst

     API reference for more details.

-Aside from Accelerate support, the usage is identical to :class:`TorchTrainer <ray.train.torch.TorchTrainer>`, meaning you define your own training function and use the :ref:`Session <air-session-ref>` API to report metrics, save checkpoints etc.
+Aside from Accelerate support, the usage is identical to :class:`TorchTrainer <ray.train.torch.TorchTrainer>`, meaning you define your own training function and use the :func:`~ray.train.report` API to report metrics, save checkpoints etc.

 .. dropdown:: Code example